kevinAlbs/specifications/source/crud/tests/README.md

   "document": document
 }
 ```

+#### Test maximum in one batch

+Use the following calculation to determine the number of inserts that should be provided to `MongoClient.bulkWrite`:
+`maxMessageSizeBytes / maxBsonObjectSize` (referred to as `numModels`).
+This number is intended to be close
+to the maximum before splitting.

+Construct as list of write models (referred to as `models`) with `model` repeated `numModels` times.
+Then execute
+`bulkWrite` on `client` with `models`.
+Assert that the bulk write succeeds and returns a `BulkWriteResult` with
+an `insertedCount` value of `numModels`.

+Assert that one CommandStartedEvents (referred to as `firstEvent`) was observed.
+Assert that the length of
+`firstEvent.command.ops` is equal to `numModels`.

+#### Test two batches

 Use the following calculation to determine the number of inserts that should be provided to `MongoClient.bulkWrite`:
 `maxMessageSizeBytes / maxBsonObjectSize + 1` (referred to as `numModels`).
 This number ensures that the inserts